Omnyojii/IT304-MobileApp/README.md

 * [Tools & Services](#Tools-&-Services)

 ## General info
-This a collection of project for IT304/MobileApp
+This is a collection of my projects in IT-304 / Mobile App Development

 by CHRISTOPHER CHRISTIAN B. COSINGAN